CarloCattano/ObSC/README.md

 ## Control Obs from any OSC capable app running on the same network :
 ### * the script connects python to obs websocket         on port 4444 in localhost using default credentials ( you might want to change that if you stream :-)

-### * An osc listener runs on port 5005 and listens for /Scene1
+ * An osc listener runs on port 5005 and listens for /Scene1

-### * It lists all the available scenes to iterate through them
+ * It lists all the available scenes to iterate through them

-### * A lot of parameters are exposed to the web socket so you can control almost anything in OBS with the right address.
+ * A lot of parameters are exposed to the web socket so you can control almost anything in OBS with the right address.
 For           now I commented out a few lines that ilustrates a way to control individual elements as "webcam1" on "Scene1" on/off switch.

+ * Current example switches between two scenes named Scene1 and Scene2 with values from a m4l device sending values from 0 to 127

 ## Will try to develope it futher , and maybe make a GUI with tkinter or similar to learn about it